Xornop/ha-quest-rpg/README.md

 - **AI-generated quests**, via Home Assistant's own [AI Task](https://www.home-assistant.io/integrations/ai_task/) integration (introduced in HA 2025.7) - works with whatever AI Task entity you've already got configured (Google Generative AI, OpenAI, Anthropic, Ollama, OpenRouter, ...).
-Quest RPG doesn't talk to any AI provider directly and doesn't need its own API key.
-- **A fortune wheel** with a configurable cost, prize table, and a daily *time window* during which it's spinnable (mirroring the original design: e.g. only playable between 18:30-19:30).
+- **A fortune wheel** with a configurable cost, prize table, and a daily *time window* during which it's spinnable.
+This is done so players will think about their quests at least once a day during this window.
+  It also has a max amount of spins per day, so players can't keep spinning the wheel, since the odds are in the players favor.
 - **A reward shop** with stock tracking, and a **voucher system** so purchases can be redeemed later (or sold back for half value if it was an impulse buy).